Marriage, Coverture, and the Companionate Ideal in The Coquette and Dorval

 Gleason reviews Miskolcze’s exhaustive study of maritime texts, in which she recovers numerous works regarding the nation and particularly involving women and maritime disasters.
 Miskolcze argues that these texts were malleable for people across gender, class, and national lines.
 Gleason’s primary critique is that the recovered works are not theorized enough, providing space for other scholars to pick up where Miskolcze leaves off.

-“Review of ed.
-Elizabeth Ammons’s Harriet Beecher Stowe’s Uncle Tom’s Cabin: A Casebook and Sarah Robbins’s The Cambridge Introduction to Harriet Beecher Stowe.”
+Harriet Beecher Stowe’s Uncle Tom’s Cabin: A Casebook edited by Elizabeth Ammons and The Cambridge Introduction to Harriet Beecher Stowe by Sarah Robbins

 Desiree Henderson, University of Texas, Arlington